-To apply for Co-op, students write CO-OP on the course selection sheet (in two or four spaces).
+To apply for Co-op, students select CO-OP in their course selection on myBlueprint (two or four credits).
 Students must also complete a separate application form available from the Co-op department.
 Students who apply undergo a counselling and interviewing process conducted by Co-operative education teachers, guidance counsellors, and administrators.
 Prior to their placement in the workplace, students attend an in-school work orientation program.
 Once placed, a Personal Placement Learning Plan is designed for each student.
 Periodically, all Co-op students participate in Integration Days organized to reinforce the relationship between "on-the-job" practical experience and classroom theory.